Darby Crash: Final years and suicide

 Plagued by Crash's worsening heroin addiction, and live performances that now often ended prematurely due to violent conflict between audience members and the Los Angeles Police Department, the Germs disintegrated in May 1980, their last show being May 6 at the Fleetwood in Redondo Beach.

 Crash traveled to Britain, where he became heavily enamored with the music of Adam and the Ants and adopted an Adam Ant–inspired new look that included a mohawk.
 Upon his return to the U.S., Crash formed the very short-lived Darby Crash Band; Circle Jerks drummer Lucky Lehrer joined the ill-fated ensemble on the eve of their first live performance after Crash kicked out the drummer they'd rehearsed with during soundcheck and convinced Pat Smear to act as the group's guitarist.
 Smear described the band as "like the Germs, but with worse players".

 On December 3, 1980, an over-sold Starwood hosted a final live show of the reunited Germs, including drummer Don Bolles.
 Crash committed suicide from an intentional heroin overdose on December 7, 1980, in a house in the Fairfax District section of Los Angeles.

 According to SPIN magazine, apocryphal lore has Crash attempting to write "Here Lies Darby Crash" on the wall as he lay dying, but not finishing.
 In reality, he wrote a short note to Darby Crash Band bassist David "Bosco" Danford that stated "My life, my leather, my love goes to Bosco."

 His death was largely overshadowed by that of John Lennon, who was killed in New York one day after Crash's suicide.
-His female friend Casey Cola Hopkins was with him that night, at her mother's main house.
+His friend Casey Cola Hopkins was with him that night, at her mother's main house.
 Casey was supposed to have died with him in the coach house (which was a converted garage) that night as part of a supposed death pact, but ended up surviving.
 Crash is interred at Holy Cross Cemetery in Culver City.

-Since death, his mother received the Germs' album and merchandise royalties, thanks to Darby's deal with Bug Records that was drafted a few months prior to his death.
+Since death, his mother received the Germs' album and merchandise royalties, thanks to Darby's deal with Bug Music Publishing that was drafted a few months prior to his death.